rcalixte/wayland-book/src/surfaces-in-depth/subsurfaces.md

 <request name="set_desync" />
 ```

-The position and z-order requests here are fairly self-explanatory.
-However,
+A subsurface's z-order may be changed by placing it above or below any sibling
+surface that shares the same parent, or the parent surface itself.

-the synchronization of the various properties of a `wl_subsurface` requires some
+The synchronization of the various properties of a `wl_subsurface` requires some
 explanation.
 These position and z-order properties are synchronized with the
 parent surface's lifecycle.
 When a `wl_surface.commit` request is sent for the
 main surface, all of its subsurfaces have changes to their position and z-order